ADJENTURING

 2. Visitors can’t get close to the falls

-All paths are fenced boardwalks.
-There’s nowhere to sit quietly or interact with the water.
-I completely understand the environmental and safety reasons, but the result is that it felt like a photo op, not an immersive nature experience.
+I understand the environmental and safety reasons for these restrictions, but the result is that visiting Iguazu Falls felt like a photo op rather than an immersive nature experience.

 Gift shops and snack stands are scattered along the trails.
 While convenient, they make the park feel less like wilderness and more like a theme park.

-While the ticket includes transportation within the park, the cost is steep compared to other major national parks (example: $80 USD gets you and three people into any U.S. National Park for an entire year), especially considering the relatively short trails.
+While the entrance ticket includes transportation within the park, the cost is steep, especially considering the relatively short trails.
+This is what I paid as a non-resident:

-• Argentina side: $45 USD per person (non-residents) for a single day entry
+• Argentina side: $45 USD per person for a single day entry

-• Brazil side: ~$20 USD per person (non-residents) for a single day entry
+• Brazil side: ~$20 USD per person for a single day entry

 Final Verdict: Would I Recommend Iguazu Falls?